Skip to main content

 Loading...

+Study the sources of global inequality and justice with this Development Studies MA, which boasts an interdisciplinary curriculum and an intersectional perspective.
 With this Development Studies MA you will be encouraged to reflect directly on how questions of social justice should be connected to the theory and practice of development, and in relation to race, class, gender and other identities.
 You’ll use this concept of social justice to investigate the legitimacy of power relations that shape social, political, and economic inequalities between different regions, states, groups and individuals.
-You will study the politics of development itself, and be empowered to find and advance alternative ways of using development practice to create a better and more just world.
-The vision for this MA draws on the original idea underpinning liberal arts degrees - to liberate students from the constraints of contemporary social structures and cultural practices by fostering critical understanding of the present, familiarity with social worlds in other times and places, and scope to imagine and create new social institutions and practices.
-The benefit of this being for a more inclusive, equal and sustainable future.
+You will study the politics of development itself and be empowered to find and advance alternative ways of using development practice to create a better and more just world.
+The vision for this programme draws upon the original idea underpinning liberal arts degrees, that is, the goal of liberating students from the constraints of contemporary social structures and cultural practices by fostering their critical understanding of the present, their familiarity with social worlds located in other times and places, and their capacity to imagine and create new social institutions and practices for a more inclusive, equal and sustainable future.

 Key benefits